JuanValenciaSaravia/House-Sale-Price-Prediction/README.md

 Skewness of the Dependent Variable

 Skewness is a measure of symmetry where distributions with 0 skew follow a normal distribution.For skewnesses outside the range of -0.8 to 0.8 do not satisfy the assumption of normality.To verify the central tendency we calculated this metric, the value obtained  for skewness was 1.88 (right skew distribution) which is considered high.
 That means that values tend to concentrate to the left.
-The low values are more frequent than the high values and the Q-Q plot shows that sale prices are also not                 normally distributed.
+The low values are more frequent than the high values and the Q-Q plot shows that sale prices are also notnormally distributed.

 	```{r}
 	install.packages("e1071")